-It is the responsibility of the Media Staff (Vanuatu Broadcasting and Television Cooperation) to liaise with the Media Liaison Officer from the NEOC for updated situation reports of the impact and previous advisory that have been given out.
-Finally, it is important that content of any media release is agreed by the NDMO and confirmed by Director NDMO.
+It is the responsibility of the Media Staff (Vanuatu Broadcasting and Television Cooperation (VBTC)) to liaise with the Media Liaison Officer or the Public Information Team from the NEOC for updated situation reports of the impact and previous advisory that have been given out.
+And in case of extensive cyclone operations, a liaison media officer from the VBTC can be stationed at the NEOC to ensure flawless information flow.
+Finally, it is important that content of any media release is ensdored by the NEOC or Director NDMO.